nikkilr88/egghead-asciicasts/chrome-devtools-sources-panel/lessons/tools-examine-a-page-s-source-resources-with-chrome-devtools.md

 ![Kitten Placeholder](../images/tools-examine-a-page-s-source-resources-with-chrome-devtools-kitten-placeholder.png)

 Additionally, depending on how you've got Chrome set up, you might see a bunch of stuff with `(no domain)`.
-This is sort of a miscellaneous catchall for things that it couldn't quite figure out how to parse.
+This is sort of a miscellaneous catch-all for things that it couldn't quite figure out how to parse.
 In my experience, what you'll find there a lot of times is just scripts and stuff that are loaded as part of any Chrome extensions you might be running.
 If you're running an ad blocker, react-dev-tools, or whatever, sometimes it just loads that stuff in there.

 ![No domain](../images/tools-examine-a-page-s-source-resources-with-chrome-devtools-no-domain.png)

 You can get to the `Sources` panel by opening your dev tools and clicking Sources.
 You can also get there any time you do a `console.log`.
 I have a log statement every time I get the name from the server.
 It logs it out here.
-It shows you this, `bundle.js` line 19710.
+It shows you this, `bundle.js:19710`.

 ![Line ref](../images/tools-examine-a-page-s-source-resources-with-chrome-devtools-line-ref.png)